MSCi-541-F22/hw4-tidaaartorhem/README.md

    python3 evaluate.py --qrel=./qrels/LA-only.trec8-401.450.minus416-423-437-444-447.txt --output_directory=./ --results=results-files/

    -------Now you should get in the root folder you should have these files
-      ------------  average_measures.csv -- performance using the same effectiveness measures used in HW 3
+      ------------  measures_average.csv -- performance using the same effectiveness measures used in HW 3
-      ------------  summary_statistics.csv -- statistical significance testing
+      ------------  statistics.csv -- statistical significance testing
       -----------   hw4-bm25-baseline-asmehrot.csv -- precision scores for baseline
       -----------   hw4-bm25-baseline-asmehrot.csv -- precision scores for stem